asmaps/hopper.pw/README.md

 For production environments I prefer gunicorn with nginx and postgresql as DB.
 For the moment please use google for instructions how to set it up.

+[Debian-Install-Guide.md](Install guide for debian) thx @RedSunEmpire for contributing!